Machine Learning based Pointing Models for Radio/Sub-millimeter Telescopes: Data and Features

 \section{Data and Features}

 This work makes use of historical APEX data from 2022 measured by various sensors mounted on the telescope structure, in addition to information about the continuous pointing corrections applied by various telescope systems.
-This is a list of the data employed in our analysis: \begin{itemize} \item Weather data such as wind speed, wind direction. humidity, pressure, dewpoint from the APEX weather station. \item Temperature sensors outside and inside the telescope structure at various locations. \item Position and rotation of the secondary mirror. \item Displacement measurements of the yoke. \item Tiltmeters mounted on the telescope. \item Automatic adjustments made based on temperatures, tiltmeters, displacement of yoke, measurements of quadrupod (structure supporting subreflector) sag. \item Input coordinates. \item Adjustments made by underlying pointing model. \item Time based features. \item Pointing offsets observed during pointing scans. \item Position of the sun. \end{itemize}
+The data are collected and stored locally at the telescope and are not publicly available This is a list of the data employed in our analysis: \begin{itemize} \item Weather data such as wind speed, wind direction. humidity, pressure, dewpoint from the APEX weather station.
+Sampled at $5$ data points per minute. \item Temperature sensors outside and inside the telescope structure at various locations.
+Sampled at $2$ to $12$ data points per minute depending on location. \item Position and rotation of the secondary mirror.
+Sampled at 6 data points per minute. \item Displacement measurements of the yoke.
+Sampled at 12 data points per minute. \item Tiltmeters mounted on the telescope.
+Sampled at 12 data points per minute. \item Automatic adjustments made based on temperatures, tiltmeters, displacement of yoke, measurements of quadrupod (structure supporting subreflector) sag.
+Sampled at 12 data points per minute. \item Input coordinates.
+Sampled at 6 data points per minute. \item Coordinates after applying the underlying pointing model.
+Same sample times as the coordinates. \item Time based features. \item Pointing offsets observed during pointing scans. \item Position of the sun. \end{itemize}